hackerkid/fall-2016/docs/technical-writing-answers.md

 #### Best practices for writing, not only how the article/post/whatever should look like but also about the process of writing it?

 Within the GitHub help docs, we use several content models.
 For our team, this essentially amounts to several types of content that we create: conceptual, reference, and procedural.
 We explain complex concepts and functionality in conceptual articles, lay out important information in reference articles, and give detailed steps for procedures in procedural articles.
 We try not to document the user interface; people are interested in performing tasks, not getting a written description of where buttons are located.
+To this end, we create guides that tell stories and bring people on task-based journeys.
+Instead of telling people about a new feature, we focus on specific tasks that different audiences may want to perform to take advantage of new functionality.
 We don't use FAQ's in our help docs, as FAQ's generally aren't questions asked by people using the product or technology, but rather questions internal contributors feel they need to answer.
 If your documentation uses FAQ's, people will have a very hard time finding the content they need to answer their questions.

 In terms of laying out content, you should limit articles to a single content model focused for a specific audience.
 In the article, you should include the most important information near the top.
 In our documentation at GitHub we include an introduction at the top of each article that gives people an overview of the topic.
 We try to use specific language that we know people use when talking about that topic as the article introductions are tied to our SEO results.

 The content in the article should be written in active voice.
 At GitHub, we have a conversational, friendly voice and adjust our tone as needed to match the type of content we're discussing.
 Our tone is more lighthearted when discussing topics like emoji reactions and more serious when discussing safety issues.

+There are a lot of great resources to help you create meaningful help content for people.
+One of my favorites is 18F's "[Content Guide](https://pages.18f.gov/content-guide/)."
+-@jleaver

 #### How to find topics to write about?

-Answer
+Sometimes new topics are really obvious: a new feature, different software requirements, or UI changes that affect procedures.
+Other times, potential topics are a bit more abstract.
+It's difficult to _start_ writing when you're not entirely sure _what_ to write about.
+The best thing to do is find pain points for your users, concepts that are difficult to understand and will negatively impact the user experience if they're not well understood, procedures that require multiple steps or screens, or important reference information that users need to know to prevent significant difficulties or loss of data.
+To find these pain points, you can search user forums, Twitter, or identify trends in customer help tickets.
+Don't underestimate your own understanding (or misunderstanding!) of a product.
+Often the procedures and concepts that you're struggling to understand as a new user are also causing issues for other users.
+If you're using a new product, keep a running list of issues you overcame or concepts and procedures that could have helped you accomplish your tasks more quickly.

+-@jleaver

 @ruxiang05